maxrossello/redmine_app__space/README.md

 ## Usage

-As an administrator, enter the plugin configuration page and flag the applications you want to let the users use.
+As an administrator, enter the plugin configuration page and flag the applications you want to enable.
+You can select a group of authorized users per each application.

 ![Applications](screenshots/AdminSettings.png)